Summary

 Explanation

 In this example, the goal is to split a text string at the underscore("_") character with a formula.
 Notice the location of the underscore is different in each row.
 This means the formula needs to locate the position of the underscore character first before any text is extracted.
 There are two basic approaches to solving this problem.
 If you are using Excel 365, the best approach is to use the TEXTBEFORE and TEXTAFTER functions.
-If you are using an older version of Excel without these functions, you can use a formula that combines the LEFT, RIGHT, LEN, and FIND functions.
+If you are using an older version of Excel without these functions, you can use a more complicated formula that combines the LEFT, RIGHT, LEN, and FIND functions.
 Both approaches are explained below.

-TEXTBEFORE and TEXTAFTER
+With TEXTBEFORE and TEXTAFTER

 =TEXTBEFORE(B5,"_") // left side